3 ways GoCardless helps you choose the right payment mix

 Find out more about how you can reduce international barriers and benefit from the only global recurring payment network.

 For many recurring revenue businesses collecting one-off payments is a necessity.
 In a survey conducted by GoCardless*, we found that 85% of recurring revenue businesses need to collect one-off payments.
-Although making a one-off payment with ACH debit is possible, it can be a painful experience for both the consumer and the merchant.
+Although making a one-off payment with Direct Debit is possible, it can be a painful experience for both the consumer and the merchant.

-As confirmations of payment take a few days, ACH debit isn’t often the payment method of choice for one-off payments.
-As a result, many businesses don’t offer ACH debit as a payment method because of the poor one-off payment experience it provides.
+As confirmations of payment take a few days, Direct Debit isn’t often the payment method of choice for one-off payments.
+As a result, many businesses don’t offer Direct Debit as a payment method because of the poor one-off payment experience it provides.
 Meanwhile, other payment methods aren’t desirable for businesses or customers to make one-off payments either.
 Methods like cards have expensive transaction fees and bank transfers offer a poor customer experience.

 How can GoCardless help you?

-At GoCardless, we have developed Instant Bank Pay, which is powered by open banking and currently available to collect payments from British customers.
-It allows recurring revenue businesses to collect one-off payments seamlessly and fit a variety of use cases.
+At GoCardless, we have developed Instant Bank Pay, which is powered by open banking, to allow recurring revenue businesses to collect one-off payments seamlessly and fit a variety of use cases.
 Instant Bank Pay provides a similar experience to paying with a digital wallet but enables you to receive instant confirmation of payment and avoid expensive card transaction fees.

-This bank-to-bank payment method means more businesses can offer bank debit as the preferred payment method to customers in the UK for recurring payments, as one-off payments can now easily be collected too.
+This bank-to-bank payment method means more businesses can now offer Direct Debit as the preferred payment method to customers for recurring payments, as one-off payments can now easily be collected too.

-Collect a first-time payment while simultaneously setting up a ACH debit mandate
+Collect a first-time payment while simultaneously setting up a Direct Debit mandate

 Top-up an account without customers having to enter long card details